ibexa/documentation-developer/docs/administration/back_office/search_suggestion.md

 [[= include_file('code_samples/back_office/search/templates/themes/admin/ui/global_search_autocomplete_product_template.html.twig') =]]
 ```

-- At HTML level, it wraps the product item template in its HTML tag dataset attribute `data-template-item`.
+- At HTML level, it wraps the product item template in its dataset attribute `data-template-item`.
 - At Twig level, it includes the item template, replaces Twig variables with the strings used by the JS renderer,
   and pass it to the [`escape` filter](https://twig.symfony.com/doc/3.x/filters/escape.html) with the HTML attribute strategy.